University of Connecticut School of Business: Operations and Information Management

-Accredation & Rankings
+Accreditation & Rankings

 The UConn School of Business has been continuously accredited by AACSB International – the Association to Advance Collegiate Schools of Business – since 1958.
 AACSB International accreditation represents the highest standard of achievement for business schools worldwide.
 The School ranks in the top 5 percent of business schools and is widely considered one of the best in the United States as evidenced in frequent rankings by Bloomberg Businessweek, Forbes, U.S. News & World Report and The Princeton Review.

 The School of Business is very selective.
 Approximately 26% of applicants were admitted to the M.B.A. program in 2012 with a median GPA of 3.5 and a GMAT score of 620.
 For undergraduate students, the School requires an application to transfer from elsewhere in the university.
 In 2016, 55% of UConn students who applied to the School of Business were accepted with an average cumulative GPA of 3.64.

 Considered a Public Ivy, the main campus of the University of Connecticut is located in Storrs and is considered one of the leading research universities in the United States.